Lector Ministry

 for a few moments while the assembly sits down.
 At about the point where everyone is

-You are waiting out of kindness to everyone in the assembly, the latecomers and the
+You are waiting out of kindness to everyone in the assembly, so that all may better hear God’s Word.
+When the

 SECOND READING:

-close the lectionary and put it below on the shelf in the ambo.
-Then go back to your seat.
+When finished with the second reading, and after your meditative pause, close the lectionary and put it below on the shelf in the ambo.
+Then return to your seat.

 GENERAL INTERCESSIONS: